-- [1] DLC and Northwest Energy Efficiency Alliance (NEEA), "Energy Savings from Networked Lighting Control (NLC) Systems with and without LLLC", Energy Solutions, Sept 24 2020. - [2] Williams, A., B. Atkinson, K. Garesi, E. Page, and F. Rubinstein.
+- [1] DLC and Northwest Energy Efficiency Alliance (NEEA), "Energy Savings from Networked Lighting Control (NLC) Systems with and without LLLC", Energy Solutions, Sep.
+24 2020. - [2] Williams, A., B. Atkinson, K. Garesi, E. Page, and F. Rubinstein.
 2012.
 "Lighting Controls in Commercial Buildings."
-The Journal of the Illuminating Engineering Society of North America 8 (3): 161-180. - [3] The derivation of the values for F is from "Calculating Lighting and HVAC Interactions," ASHRAE Journal 11-93 as used by KCPL. - [4] GDS Associates Inc., Measure Life Report, Residential and Commercial Industrial Lighting and HVAC Measures, Jun.
-2007, see Table 2. - [5] DNV GL (2017).
-Impact Evaluation of PY2015 Massachusetts Commercial and Industrial UpstreamLighting Initiative.
-DNVGL_2017_Upstream_Lighting_Impact_Evaluation.
+The Journal of the Illuminating Engineering Society of North America 8 (3): 161-180. - [3] The derivation of the values for F is from "Calculating Lighting and HVAC Interactions," ASHRAE Journal 11-93 as used by KCPL. - [4] DNV GL (2017).
+Impact Evaluation of PY2015 Massachusetts Commercial and Industrial Upstream Lighting Initiative.
+DNVGL_2017_Upstream_Lighting_Impact_Evaluation. - [5] DNV (2021).
+Connecticut C2014 C&I Lighting Saturation and Remaining Potential Phase One Results and Recommendations.

 - [1] If sensors are installed, the heat emitted from lighting affected by this measure will decrease due to lower lighting power and use.
 This will result in increased space heating energy consumption. - [2] Estimated based on 2015 Connecticut Code.
-An analysis was conducted by Wood, Byk, and Associates,829 Meadowview Road, Kennett Square, PA 19348, an engineering firm which was utilized to provide technical support for C&LM programs.
+An analysis was conducted by Wood, Byk, and Associates, 829 Meadowview Road, Kennett Square, PA 19348, an engineering firm which was utilized to provide technical support for C&LM programs.
 The analysis was based on a DOE-2 default analysis and information was provided to Eversource engineering staff on Aug.
-17, 2007.

-[3] It is assumed that the occupancy sensor coincidence factors (summer/winter) taken from Appendix One would apply to all control types.
+17, 2007. - [3] It is assumed that the occupancy sensor coincidence factors (summer/winter) taken from Appendix One would apply to all control types. - [4] Savings factors for the combination of high-end trim with daylight dimming and high-end trim with occupancy sensors were calculated based on savings factors from the individual controls from Ref [2]. - [5] The measure life for interior lighting controls is assumed to be the adjusted measure lifetime (AML) for LED fixtures from the Connecticut C2014 study, based on the assumption that the controls are integrated with the fixture.